microsoft/playwright/docs/src/test-runners-python.md

 - `--tracing` Whether to record a [trace](./trace-viewer.md) for each test. `on`, `off`, or `retain-on-failure` (default: `off`).
 - `--video` Whether to record video for each test. `on`, `off`, or `retain-on-failure` (default: `off`).
 - `--screenshot` Whether to automatically capture a screenshot after each test. `on`, `off`, or `only-on-failure` (default: `off`).
+- `--full-page-screenshot` Whether to take a full page screenshot on failure.
+By default, only the viewport is captured.
+Requires `--screenshot` to be enabled (default: `off`).

 ## Fixtures